ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 VDA usually refers to your instance's default hard disk.
 VDB refers to the additional disk.
 >

-Next, create a partition on the additional disk, using the command below:
+Next, create a partition on the additional disk using the command below.

 ```
 # admin@serveur-1:~$ sudo fdisk /dev/vdb